Search

 When SPOT pays the Rotation Vault a reward on rotation, more senior tranches leave SPOT's reserve than enter it, debasing SPOT's value as measured in senior AMPL tranches.

-Likewise, when SPOT extracts a reward from the Rotation Vault, more senior tranches enter SPOT's reserve than exit it, enhancing SPOT's value as measured in senior AMPL tranches.
+When SPOT extracts a reward from the Rotation Vault, more senior tranches enter SPOT's reserve than exit it, enhancing SPOT's value as measured in senior AMPL tranches.

 Separately from the rollover reward and fee described above, stakers who deposit AMPL into the rotation vault automatically generate yield by: